| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 ad hoc

 Never add a hyphen to ad hoc.
 Use adhoc for the SQL++ parameter.
-Don’t use Italics.
+Do not use Italics.

 admin